How Do You Preserve History On The Moon?

 "I think they have just as good of a chance as anybody," says Lisa Westwood, an archaeologist with California State University, Chico, who has been interested in lunar history preservation for about a decade.
 "I think that their hearts are in the right place and they are working very, very hard to try to achieve some kind of international consensus.
 They're certainly talking to the right people."

 Efforts to preserve the historic sites on the moon go back at least to 1998.
-That's when Beth O'Leary was teaching a gradate seminar at New Mexico State University on the U.S. federal and state laws that protect archaeological and historical resources.
+That's when Beth O'Leary was teaching a graduate seminar at New Mexico State University on the U.S. federal and state laws that protect archaeological and historical resources.
 A student, Ralph Gibson, asked her if federal preservation laws applied to the moon.
 "You know, you get a good question, you've got to run with it," O'Leary recalls.
 Gibson and another graduate student got a grant to study the issue.

-So far, early advocates for historic preservation on the moon have gotten the artifacts and objects at Tranquility Base into the state history registries in New Mexico and California.
+So far, early advocates for historic preservation on the moon have gotten the artifacts and objects at Tranquility Base into state history registries in New Mexico and California.
 "It's symbolic in nature," O'Leary says.
 "It recognizes space history and the archaeological record of space history."

 The Outer Space Treaty, she notes, establishes that nations retain ownership of any objects or structures that they put on the moon, so no one, for instance, could walk away with the U.S. flag.
 But that wouldn't protect the Apollo astronauts' footprints.

 "I don't think anybody would argue that this is not a significant, important, Earth-shattering event in the history of humanity," says O'Leary, "and all humanity participated."
-She herself was a high school exchange student living with a host family in Norway when the astronauts landed on July 20, 1969.
+She was a high school exchange student living with a host family in Norway when the astronauts landed on July 20, 1969.
 She remembers watching the news broadcast on a black-and-white TV as the announcers spoke in Norwegian.

 Since no one has tried to protect any cultural artifacts on the moon before, it's unclear exactly how to preserve them.

 But some thinking has already gone into this, because a group formed by NASA made recommendations that "space faring entities" could voluntarily follow if they ventured to the moon.
-The recommendations set out areas around the fragile sites that should not be entered with rovers, for example, and warn against physically touching any hardware without prior permission from NASA.
+The recommendations set out areas around the fragile sites that should not be entered with rovers, for example, and warn against touching any hardware without prior permission from NASA.

 These recommendations were created in response to the Google Lunar X Prize, a competition that began in 2007 and offered a cash prize to the first privately funded effort that successfully landed a robotic spacecraft on the moon.
 It offered a huge bonus if the spacecraft could beam back images or video of one of the multiple Apollo project landing sites, which alarmed some experts because of the possibility of inadvertent destruction.